ome/omero-documentation/omero/sysadmins/unix/install-web/walkthrough/omeroweb-install-debian9-ice3.6.rst

 For convenience the main OMERO.web configuration options have been defined as environment variables.
 You can either use your own values, or alternatively use the following ones::

+    # If you are installing OMERO.web and OMERO.server on the same machine.
+    # Point OMERODIR to the OMERO.server
+    # export OMERODIR=/path_to_omero_server/OMERO.server
     export OMERODIR=/home/omero/omero
     export WEBPORT=80
     export WEBSERVER_NAME=localhost